7ohnny/security_resources_box/Security_Consulting/Checklist.md

 Employ anti-automation mechanisms in authentication and in features considered critical;
 Minimize the attack surface, exposing only what is necessary to the Internet;
-Functionalities should be designed with the aim of avoiding enumerations of users, technologies used, or any resources that could serve as input for attacks;
+Functionalities should be designed to avoid enumerations of users, technologies used, or any resources that could serve as input for attacks;
 Ensure unpredictability and expiration of session or integration tokens;
-Use measures such as Certificate Pinning, IP whitelist or mutual authentication, to mitigate attacks on information in transit and other abuses;
+Use measures such as Certificate Pinning, IP whitelist, or mutual authentication, to mitigate attacks on information in transit and other abuses;
 Do not allow "normal" application execution on devices with Root, Jailbreak, or Developer mode enabled;
 Employ source code obfuscation;
 Use robust technology for unique device identification, and device fingerprint management;
-Application must not allow backup of your files;
+An application must not allow backup of your files;

 Remove as much sensitive information from the client-side (cache, log, PList files, shared_prefs, etc.).

 ### General recommendation

-Check JWT token data (key, inserted data and token);
+Check JWT token data (key, inserted data, and token);
 Check the JWT token algorithm to prevent the use of the “none” technique;
 Avoid control mechanisms implemented exclusively on the client side;
 Check files uploaded in the upload mechanism (in this case, allow only images to be sent);
-Protect information in transit (e.g. using HTTPS);
+Protect the information in transit (e.g. using HTTPS);
 Validate access control to avoid escalating privileges;
 Store uploaded files securely;

-### WAF / API Gateway / Sistema de Logs / etc
+### WAF / API Gateway / Logging

 Logs with data with sensitive information;
     passwords